 Yahoo Japan has been running Great East Japan Earthquake charity auctions since March 24, 2011, which, by auctioning objects donated by celebrities, have raised over 600 million yen (as of September 2016), all of which has been given to organizations supporting reconstruction in Tohoku.

 Search for 3.11 is a program that donates 10 yen for each person that searches with the keyword “3.11” on Yahoo!
 Search on March 11 to organizations involved in reconstruction support.

 As time has passed since the earthquake, Yahoo!
 Search data also clearly shows that less attention is being given to the situation, and this program was started in response.
 We want people to turn their attention to Tohoku as if it were their own immediate concern through the proactive act of searching.
-In March 2015, donations totaling close to 30.0 million yen were given to support organizations.
+In March 2016, 24,662,060 yen was donated to 10 organizations involved in the Tohoku reconstruction.

 Donations and assistance to support reconstruction

 Channeling the generosity of the public to the affected areas